-Roger Zakheim practices in the firm’s public policy and government affairs and defense, homeland, and national security groups.
+Roger Zakheim practices in the firm’s public policy and government affairs, CFIUS and Government Contracts practice groups.
 Before joining the firm, Mr. Zakheim was General Counsel and Deputy Staff Director of the U.S. House Armed Services Committee.
-In this role, Mr. Zakheim managed the passage of legislation authorizing the Defense Department’s $600 billion budget.
-Among other responsibilities, he oversaw committee investigations and oversight hearings.
+In this role, Mr. Zakheim managed the passage of the annual National Defense Authorization Act, legislation authorizing the Defense Department’s $600 billion budget.

 Mr. Zakheim has extensive legislative and oversight experience on Committee on Foreign Investment in the United States (CFIUS) matters, including the passage of the Foreign Investment and National Security Act of 2007, as well as matters related to the mitigation of foreign ownership, control or influence (FOCI) under applicable national industrial security regulations.